-6. Finance
+7. Finance

-- 6.1.
-The QYG has no authority to incur debts, liabilities or securities on behalf of or in the name of the Party. - 6.2.
-The QYG will only expend funds provided by the Party in strict accordance with a budget ratified by or by special motion by the State Council. - 6.3.
+- 7.1.
+The QYG has no authority to incur debts, liabilities or securities on behalf of or in the name of the Party. - 7.2.
+The QYG will only expend funds provided by the Party in strict accordance with a budget ratified by or by special motion by the State Council. - 7.3.
 The QYG Treasurer is responsible for approving any finance transactions made by or for the benefit of QYG.

-7. Meetings & Decision-making
+8. Meetings & Decision-making

-- 7.1.
-Meetings of the QYG comprise of three classes: confidential, open and informal. - 7.1.1.
+- 8.1.
+Meetings of the QYG comprise of three classes: confidential, open and informal. - 8.1.1.
 Confidential meetings are any meetings concerned with party strategy, procedure, and discussion of confidential material, as well as financial and disciplinary matters before the QYG Organising Committee.
 Confidential meetings may only be attended or observed by financial members of the Queensland Greens.
 The Annual General Meeting is a confidential meeting.
-Confidential meetings must be quorate, and require formal minuting, and the distribution of notice of meeting at least seven (7) days prior to the scheduled meeting. - 7.1.2.
+Confidential meetings must be quorate, and require formal minuting, and the distribution of notice of meeting at least seven (7) days prior to the scheduled meeting. - 8.1.2.
 Open meetings may be attended or observed by any person who either a member of the Queensland Greens or is not currently a financial member of any other political party in Australia.
-Open meetings are any meetings that do not discuss confidential material, and are concerned with policy development, campaigning, community organising, and

-- event planning, as well as general administration of the QYG.
+Open meetings are any meetings that do not discuss confidential material, and are concerned with policy development, campaigning, community organising, and event planning, as well as general administration of the QYG.
 Quarterly Organising Committee meetings are open meetings.
-Open meetings require formal minuting. - 7.1.3.
+Open meetings require formal minuting. - 8.1.3.
 Informal meetings may be attended or observed by any person who is not barred from attending QYG events for disciplinary reasons.
 Informal meetings encompass social events, training workshops, and campaigning.
-No minuting is required of informal meetings. - 7.2.
-Decisions of the QYG are to be made by consensus, and where consensus is blocked, a vote may be forced and a two-thirds majority would be noted as a passed motion.
-Alternate views on an issue will be recorded pursuant to clause 36 of the Australian Greens Constitution. - 7.3.
-All meetings of the QYG will be subject to Australian Greens safe meeting procedures and Greens principles. - 7.4.
-Quorum for the Annual General Meeting will be 20, or 10% of the membership of the State Conference, whichever is lower. - 7.5.
+No minuting is required of informal meetings. - 8.2.
+Decisions of the QYG are to be made by consensus, and where consensus is blocked, a vote may be undertaken and the motion will be deemed carried by a two-thirds majority of QYG members present. - 8.3.
+All meetings of the QYG will be subject to Australian Greens safe meeting procedures and

+- Greens principles. - 8.4.
+Quorum for the Annual General Meeting will be double the number of elected office-bearer positions plus one or 20, whichever is lower. - 8.5.
 Quorum for Confidential Meetings of the Organising Committee will consist of half of the total membership of the Organising Committee plus one.
-Proxies count toward quorum. - 7.6.
+Proxies count toward quorum. - 8.6.
 Proxies must be given in advance of any meeting by email to the Secretary.

-8. Accountability
+9. Accountability

-- 8.1.
-The QYG will provide a brief written report of activity to each National Council meeting, which must detail as a minimum: - 8.1.1.
-Current membership, including demographic information; - 8.1.2.
-Minutes of meetings; - 8.1.3.
-Progress towards campaign objectives and youth involvement in the Australian Greens; and, - 8.1.4.
-Budget report
+- 9.1.
+The QYG will provide a brief written report of activity to each State Council meeting, which must detail as a minimum: - 9.1.1.
+Current membership, including demographic information if available; - 9.1.2.
+Details of meeting activity; - 9.1.3.
+Details of any other QYG activity; - 9.1.4.
+Progress towards campaign objectives and youth involvement in the Queensland Greens; and, - 9.1.5.
+Budget report (if relevant).